evilwizardstudios/smithy/docpage/docs/demos_tutorials/swamp_tile.md

 ### Copying Adapters

-  Don't delete or disable the grass GameObject in the heirarchy.
-Instead, select and drag all of the remaining grasses from the *Meshes/Grass* folder into the heirarchy, and assign the Moss material to them.
+  Don't delete or disable the grass GameObject in the hierarchy.
+Instead, select and drag all of the remaining grasses from the *Meshes/Grass* folder into the hierarchy, and assign the Moss material to them.
 You can do this easily by selecting all of the grasses in the Hierarchy Tab and dragging the Moss material into the Inspector Tab.

   Now, select only "Grass A", the one with the Smithy Adapter on it.
 Right click on the very top of the Smithy Adapter Inspector and click **"Copy Component"**: